netx-ulx/NDN.p4-16/README.md

    - The first file is authored by the P4 Consortium.
 It contains core P4 features that, in principle, any architecture should support, such as the lpm, exact or ternary match kinds.
    - The second was written for this project, and contains all type definitions according to the [NDN packet format specification](https://named-data.net/doc/NDN-packet-spec/current/types.html#types).
 * **p4architecture** contains _v1model.p4_, by the P4 Consortium, and _EtherNDNSampleArchitecture.p4_, written for this project.
    - _v1model.p4_ is the architecture that was assumed default for any P4 device in P4-14.
-It provides the features the language previously assumed any device would have, such as counters and registers, as well as hashing, cloning and recirculation functions.
+It provides features the language previously assumed any device would have, such as counters and registers, as well as hashing, cloning and recirculation functions.
 With P4-16, a very stable core was instead preferred.
-Devices expose their capabilities by exposing an **architecture definition file**.
+Devices expose their capabilities by exposing an **architecture definition file**. v1model.p4 is one such file.
-   - _EthernetNDNSampleArchitecture.p4_ is essentially an architecture definition file that we'd expect to find for a device that supports the NDN communications protocol running over Ethernet.
-It extends v1model and defines important device parameters such as number of ports and maximum supported components, while providing additional primitives.
-For the rest of the source code, these new primitives are unimportant, as they were not actually implemented.
+   - _EthernetNDNSampleArchitecture.p4_ is essentially an architecture definition file that extends v1model.p4.
+First, it defines what we'd expect to find for a device that supports the NDN communications protocol running over Ethernet.
+Second, it defines important device parameters such as number of ports and maximum supported components, while providing additional user-defined primitives.
+For the rest of the source code, calling these user-defined primitives is unimportant, as they were not actually implemented.
 * **p4src**, containing all implemented NDN router logic.
 A README inside the directory provides further information.

 Besides these, the repository also hosts:

-* An NDN packet generator programmed in C, **rawpkt**;
+* \[OUTDATED\] An NDN packet generator programmed in C, **rawpkt**;
-* A python script to generate entries for the Forwarding Information Base (FIB), called **makeFIBrules2.py**, originally by Salvatore Signorello and available publicly in [his repository](https://github.com/signorello/NDN.p4), adapted for our solution.
+* \[OUTDATED\] A python3 script to generate entries for the Forwarding Information Base (FIB), called **makeFIBrules2.py**, originally by Salvatore Signorello and available publicly in [his repository](https://github.com/signorello/NDN.p4), adapted for our solution.
 * \[OUTDATED\] A modification of the **simple\_switch** architecture from the [Behavioral Model 2](https://github.com/p4lang/behavioral-model) (BMv2).
 * **TARGET_bmv2-ss**, a directory that can be copy-and-pasted to the [p4lang tutorials repository](https://github.com/p4lang/tutorials) under _P4D2\_2017/exercises_.
 That repository offers a prepared environment to boot up mininet with a switch running a given P4-16 program.